goatguy2310/words-master/README.md

 **Warning: Although it is possible to install the app on higher versions of Android, the target highest API level is Android 9.**

-An app desgined to test your English vocabulary range and to help you with expanding your word knowledge.
+An app designed to test your English vocabulary range and to help you with expanding your word knowledge.
 This app was made with Android Studio in 2017/2018.

 # Installation